 CIENCE back then

 Initially, there were ten of us, researchers.
 Our team shared a cozy office with an IT company, and we all sat in one room.
 We had a spacious kitchen with lots of snacks, drinks and cooked food.

-We began working with FiveStars project on June 2.
-In the beginning, our quota was 80 leads per day.
+We began working with FiveStars project on 2 June.
+In the beginning, the quota was 80 leads per day.
 Eventually, it increased to 250.
 It was really hard.
-These days a researcher at CIENCE generates 200 curated leads weekly.
+These days a researcher at CIENCE generates 200 leads weekly.

 I recall that there was a bell in the office.
 The first person to make quota had to ring it.
 Though it didn’t last for a long time since the volume of work was very big because we often worked for over 10 hours daily.
 We also did assignments at home and on the weekends, and we never thought we could shirk the quota because we had a client who was counting on us.

 The team was really friendly, almost like a family.
 That’s why we tried to help those who fell behind.
 Despite an overwhelming amount of work we still found time to have fun.
 The team played table tennis, PlayStation, and board games.
 Every Friday evening, we played poker with the IT company.

 Since the company was a start-up back then, it didn’t have computers for us.
 We went to work with our own laptops.
 I actually have never thought we’d grow this big: from 10 to over 200 people worldwide.
 Few start-ups manage to achieve it.